Research Interests: MEMS Sensors and ActuatorsJob Interests: Industry R&D

 Novel Ultrasonic Fingerprint Sensor Based on High-Frequency Piezoelectric Micromachined Ultrasonic Transducers (PMUTs) [BPN628]

 The goal of this project is to design and fabricate a novel ultrasonic fingerprint sensor based on high-frequency Piezoelectric Micromachined Ultrasonic Transducers (PMUTs).
 Present fingerprint sensors in portable devices, such as capacitive fingerprint sensors, have failed to gain wide acceptance due to their susceptibility to contamination from oils, perspiration and dirt.
 Ultrasonic fingerprint sensors solve these problems, but devices currently available are too large and costly for deployment in consumer devices.
-The proposed ultrasonic fingerprint sensors based on PMUTs are easy to integrate with circuits.
-A test chip of a 72x9 PMUT array with 60 um pitch and electronics for driving and receiving were fabricated and characterized, and high resolution images of a steel phantom were obtained.
-The second generation of test chips with PMUTs and electronics on the same die is fabricated and under characterization.
+Here, an ultrasonic fingerprint sensor based on PMUTs fully integrated with CMOS ASIC is proposed and demonstrated.
+1-D pulse-echo imaging of steel phantom using 20×8 PMUT array with electronic scanning is demonstrated with echo voltage amplitude ~150 mV.
+2-D pulse-echo imaging of PDMS fingerprint phantom with ~600 um pitch similar to human fingerprint pattern is demonstrated.